 Three hours.
-Prerequisites: BIO 205, CHE 112.
+Prerequisites: BIO 205, CHE 204 or permission of instructor.
 An introduction to the adaptive immune response in vertebrates; to include immunochemistry, immunobiology, serology, and immunopathology.

 BIO 415 PLANT PHYSIOLOGY

 Four hours.
 Prerequisites: BIO 206, CHE 102 or 112 or permission of instructor.
 Photosynthesis, respiration and other metabolic processes, growth, and water relationships in vascular plants.